pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``connection export`` command exports the current connection as a set of environment variables.

+The format of this command is:
+    pywbemcli [GENERAL-OPTIONS] connection export [COMMAND-OPTIONS]

-This is done by displaying the commands to set the environment variables.
+This is done by displaying the commands to set the environment variables to stdout.

 .. code-block:: text